Professional Proofreading Services Online: What to Look for and How to Choose

 Business proofreading has different requirements from academic proofreading.
 The register is different, the audience is different, and the consequences of specific types of errors are different.
 An ambiguous sentence in a contract is a different kind of problem from a tense inconsistency in a journal article.
 A proofreader with business writing experience reads a business proposal differently from one who works primarily in academic editing.

-For business documents, look for an online proofreading service that has editors with relevant professional and industry backgrounds and that allows you to select the editor whose background matches the document you are submitting.
+For business documents, look for an online proofreading service that has editors with relevant professional and industry backgrounds and that allows you to select the editor whose background matches the document you're submitting.
 A business editor reviewing your investor presentation brings different attention to it than a generalist editor who works across all document types.
+For corporate disclosures, IR materials, proposals, and executive communications, our business document editing service matches you with editors who have direct experience in your sector.

 Book manuscripts